A tiny project to enable more tiny projects

 So I wanted an indoor workbench for working on small, clean projects.
 I could have bought one, but none did what I wanted a bench to do.
 I wanted mine to be a 70cm square and allow a desk chair to go under it.
 That's why I made one.

-That got some dimples in it, because race car shelf.
-I did that partly for weight saving; I don't want the workbench to pull itself out of the wall.
-I mostly did that because it looks cool.
+I did this partly for weight saving; I don't want the workbench to pull itself out of the wall.

 When all you have is a hammer, everything looks like a nail; when your happy place is one with a MIG welder and an angle grinder, most problems feel like they need to be solved with steel.
 This weighs well over a kilo and a half.
 I don't think I'm jinxing myself by saying that my cat will have difficulty pushing this off the bench.